Where passion becomes expertise™

 Learning laboratory skill center

 NOTE: The educational material located at TI Online is not intended to constitute complete instruction on performing a procedure.
-Before independently operating the CELLEX instrument, Operators should, at a minimum, receive training from a THERAKOS Clinical Specialist that is beyond the information contained in the educational material; consult the Operator’s Manual, Reference Guides, and UVADEX® package insert; and use their own clinical judgement when performing procedures.
+Before independently operating the THERAKOS® CELLEX® Photopheresis System Instrument, Operators should, at a minimum, receive training from a THERAKOS Clinical Specialist that is beyond the information contained in the educational material; consult the Operator’s Manual, Reference Guides, and UVADEX® (methoxsalen) Sterile Solution package insert; and use their own clinical judgement when performing procedures.
 It is ultimately the facility’s responsibility to determine if an operator is qualified to use the device.

 Access to operator manuals and technical bulletins

-Password-protected product documentation for customers with a CELLEX instrument at their institution.
+Password-protected product documentation for customers with a CELLEX System Instrument at their institution.

 Customer Support Services